top of page

 As a freelance art psychotherapist, I have experience working in various settings, NHS, primary schools, special education and charities.
 I offer individual and group art therapy sessions.
 However, I recommend individual sessions in primary school settings.

 If you wish to learn more and how it can benefit your service users, please fill out a contact form and I will be in touch.
-Please note, I am not available for private practice at this time.

 20210429_172139_edited.jpg